How to watch cricket in the US: Where to stream the 2024 ICC Men’s T20 World Cup tonight

 The cricket world cup begins in the US this weekend.

 It’s time for the ninth edition of the ICC Men's T20 World Cup — the very first cricket world cup that the US will co-host.
 Between June 1 and June 29, a record 20 cricket teams will play 55 matches for the 2024 T20 World Cup trophy.
-The action continues this morning with India vs. Ireland at 10:30 a.m.
-ET.
-Then, tonight, Papua New Guinea plays Uganda at 7:30 p.m. and Australia faces Oman at 8:30 p.m.
+The action continues today with the US vs. Pakistan at 11:30 a.m.
+ET, followed by Namibia vs. Scotland at 3 p.m.
+PM.
 Are you ready to watch the cricket world cup?
 Unfortunately, in the US, the sport still airs on the niche Willow TV, which you may not already have access to.
 But we’ve got you covered.
 Here’s everything you need to know about where to stream matches, how to watch for free, the full cricket world cup schedule and more.

 ExpressVPN